Saalim-Baba/SnippingTool/README.md

 ## ✨ Features

-- 📸 **Screenshot Capture**: Take screenshots of the entire screen.
+- 📸 **Screenshot Capture**: You can choose the area of the screen you want to screenshot
-- ✂️ **Cropping Tool**: Crop screenshots to focus on key areas.
 - 💾 **Save Functionality**: Save the captured.

 ## 🛠️ Requirements

-Make sure to have the following Python libraries installed:

 ```bash
 pip install -r /path/to/requirements.txt